 Brain development and plasticity: Individual and caste differences in brain architecture

-The main goal of this project is to assess whether neural plasticity in the brain, particularly in the mushroom bodies, plays a functional role in social wasp workers' task performance.
+The main goal of this project is to assess whether neural plasticity in the brain, particularly in the mushroom bodies, plays a functional role in social insect workers' task performance.
 After initial work on paper wasps we recently began work on caste-flexible dampwood termites.
 We use microscopy techniques to measure the volumes of functionally distinct regions of individual's brains.
 We test whether the size of different brain regions corresponds to individual differences in age, social rank or caste, and task performance.
 We used Golgi staining methods to quantify changes in dendritic processes of brain neurons that may underlie changes in neuropil volume.